imputnet/cobalt/README.md

 | VK Videos & Clips | ✅           | ❌️         |                                                                                          |

 ## cobalt API
 cobalt has an open API that you can use for free.
-It's pretty straightforward in use, [check out the docs](https://github.com/wukko/cobalt/blob/current/docs/API.md) and see for yourself.
+It's pretty straightforward to use, [check out the docs](https://github.com/wukko/cobalt/blob/current/docs/API.md) and see for yourself.

 ## How to contribute translations
 You can translate cobalt to any language you want on [cobalt's crowdin](https://crowdin-co.wukko.me/).
 Feel free to ignore QA errors if you think you know better.
 If you don't see a language you want to translate cobalt to, open an issue, and I'll add it to crowdin.

 ### Translation guidelines:
 - Avoid formal language.
-Leave it for boring big tech companies.
-Use informal language on all occasions.
+Leave it for big and classy tech companies.
+Use informal language wherever possible.
 - Strings are **ALWAYS** stylized as lowercase unless it's STRESSED LIKE THIS or is an internal value like `{ContactLink}`.
 - Keep translations lively, friendly, and fun.
-Translate strings as if cobalt user was your buddy.
+Translate strings as if the user was your buddy.
 - Automatic translations from original language are not valid, and will be ignored.
 - You can (and should) rephrase sentences as long as they keep the same point, if you think it'd be better that way.
 - You can add wordplays or puns if it feels natural to do so.